thirdweb-dev/contracts/docs/ERC1155Drop.md

-BASE:      ERC1155Base      EXTENSION: SignatureMintERC1155, DropSinglePhase1155  The `ERC1155Drop` contract uses the `ERC1155Base` contract, along with the `SignatureMintERC1155` and `DropSinglePhase1155` extension.
-The &#39;signature minting&#39; mechanism in the `SignatureMintERC1155` extension is a way for a contract admin to authorize  an external party&#39;s request to mint tokens on the admin&#39;s contract.
-At a high level, this means you can authorize  some external party to mint tokens on your contract, and specify what exactly will be minted by that external party.
+BASE:      ERC1155Base      EXTENSION: DropSinglePhase1155  The `ERC1155Base` smart contract implements the ERC1155 NFT standard.
+It includes the following additions to standard ERC1155 logic:      - Contract metadata for royalty support on platforms such as OpenSea that use        off-chain information to distribute roaylties.      - Ownership of the contract, with the ability to restrict certain functions to        only be called by the contract&#39;s owner.      - Multicall capability to perform multiple actions atomically      - EIP 2981 compliance for royalty support on NFT marketplaces.
 The `drop` mechanism in the `DropSinglePhase1155` extension is a distribution mechanism for lazy minted tokens.
 It lets  you set restrictions such as a price to charge, an allowlist etc. when an address atttempts to mint lazy minted tokens.
-The `ERC721Drop` contract lets you lazy mint tokens, and distribute those lazy minted tokens via signature minting, or  via the drop mechanism.
+The `ERC721Drop` contract lets you lazy mint tokens, and distribute those lazy minted tokens via the drop mechanism.